Nicole Berger

 Nicole Berger (born Nicole Gouspeyre, 12 June 1934 – 13 April 1967) was a French actress.

 Biography

-Berger was born in Paris.
-She had a brief theatrical career, particularly in the Compagnie Barrault-Renaud, before starting to film.
-Claude Autant-Lara gave her her first real chance in 1954, giving her one of the three leading roles in Le Blé en herbe.
-She went on to perform on film from 1956 to 1963, then had a gap for two years during which she only performed in one full-length film.
+Berger was born Nicole Gouspeyre on 12 June 1934 in Paris.
+She had a brief theatrical career, particularly in the Compagnie Barrault-Renaud, before starring in feature films.
+Claude Autant-Lara gave her her first actual opportunity in 1954, offering her one of the three leading roles in Le Blé en herbe.
+She went on to perform on film from 1956 to 1963, then had a two-year gap during which she only appeared in one full-length film.
 She then turned to television, playing the protagonist of the leading soap Cecilia.

-She was killed in a car crash in Eure when she was thrown from a car driven by Dany Dauberson.
+Death

+Berger died of injuries six days after a vehicular accident in Eure when she was thrown from a car that she was driving.
+Her passenger, French singer and actress Dany Dauberson, survived but never fully recovered emotionally or physically from the crash, which ended her career as a singer.
+Berger's tomb is in the Père-Lachaise Cemetery in the 20th arrondissement of Paris.